-Opinions of Probable Cost and Phasing he following section identifies work efforts related to implementing the new master plan for Prescott Park.
+he following section identifies work efforts related to implementing the new master plan for Prescott Park.
 The dollar amounts outlined herein are educated opinions of probable costs.
-These numbers were generated using current pricing information but are not cast-in-stone.
 Final construction estimates must be honed and require confirmation and refinement as actual improvements are scheduled.
-Cost estimates will also reflect the manner in which the improvements are grouped as well as the time that it takes to implement all phases.
+Cost estimates will also reflect the manner in which the improvements are grouped as well as the time that it takes to implement the all phases.
 The more time that passes from this date of issue, the more costs will escalate due to inflation.
 We have parsed out the overall master plan improvements into six phases of work.
 These are simply a point of departure and intended to create manageable stages of funding and active construction work within the context of the larger city.
-It is likely that as funding becomes available and construction estimation is completed based on actual bid documents, there will be shifting of some scopes of work from phase to phase.
-Transitions between new and existing park conditions will also inform final phasing strategies as well the goal of protecting park programming from major disruption.
-For example, phases 1 and 2 may be done together.
+Is is likely that as funding becomes available and construction estimation is completed based on actual bid documents, there will be shifting of some scopes of work from phase to phase.
+Refer to Appendix X for a more comprehensive breakdown of the opinions of cost included herein.

 It is important to note that Prescott Park is beginning to show signs of aging and wear.
 Deficiencies will become harder and harder to maintain without a concerted capital investment program.
-If the park were to be improved as it sits today, with exactly the same walks, fencing, seawalls, drainage system, etc., the costs would be upwards of \$10-\$12 million.
+If the park were to be improved as it sits today, with exactly the same walks, fencing, seawalls, drainage system, etc. the costs would be upwards of \$10-\$12 million.

 On average urban, waterfront open space improvements range from \$10 to \$50 / square foot.
 These costs are affected by construction complexity, material finishes, and the magnitude of the overall scope being bid at one time.
-Based on our estimates, improvements to Prescott Park will cost an average of \$30/square foot.
+Based on our estimates, Improvements to Prescott Park will cost an average of \$30/square foot.